Top Things Do in Bucharest [2025 Update]

 I’ve marked the Villacrosse passage here on the map to make sure you don’t miss it when exploring the area.

 Another attraction that awaits for you in the Old Town, this church can’t be missed if you’re traveling toward Caru’ cu Bere.
-Or just wander around – you will get to it eventually.
+Or just wander around – it’s impossible not to stumble upon it.

-The Stavropoles church has been around since 1724, so it’s extremely old (and still standing), having been a nuns monastery until recently.
-I absolutely love it – and so does my family – and we always visit it when we’re in the area.
+The Stavropoles church has been around since 1724, having been a nuns monastery until recently.
+I absolutely love it – and so does my family – and we always visit when we’re in the area.

-I recommend visiting this place when the weather is nice (spring to fall) because that’s when you get to fully experience the whole thing – you can get inside the houses, spend some time outside enjoying traditional foods and really feel that you’ve traveled a few centuries back in time.
+I recommend visiting between mid-spring to late fall to take advantage of the good weather and green areas.
+You can also get inside the houses or spend some time outside enjoying traditional foods and really feeling that you’ve traveled a few centuries back in time.

 One of the largest, most popular and most beautiful parks in Bucharest is Herastrau Park (where you will find the Village Museum recommended above).

-It has a bit of everything, from tons of alleys to explore, to lots of green areas and beautiful views, but also a lake where you can practice your rowing (or just look at and relax).
+It has a bit of everything, from beautiful alleys to explore, to green areas and beautiful views you can take in while resting at one of the many bars and restaurants, but also a lake where you can practice your rowing.

 Nicolae Ceausescu was Romania’s dictator who was overthrown back in December 1989.